“Well, I came upon a child of God.”

 Very quietly, Scott said he quickly put into motion a plan to cut out Spacey and shoot his scenes with another actor.

-While it’s in our power, since it won’t be for long, let’s do our best to embed right rules into our erasable knowledge.
+While it’s still in our power, and since it won’t be for long, let’s do our best to embed right rules into our erasable knowledge.

-We should each have the right to be forgotten.
+- We should each have the right to be forgotten, should we choose.

-We acknowledge the means to digitally erase a person or group, the past, an other, but we will use this power only after much consideration and due hesitancy, so much so that we can remember in our heads the so very few officially forgotten.
+- We acknowledge the means to digitally erase a person or group, the past, an idea, or an other, but we will use this power only after much consideration and due hesitancy, making the act as rare as a unicorn.

 You know who was at Woodstock?
 Everyone who said they were.